firebolt-db/godocs/docs/Guides/loading-data/working-with-semi-structured-data/load-json-data.md

 ('{"id": 1, "StartTime": "2020-01-06 17:00:00", "Duration": 450, "tags": ["summer-sale", "sports"], "user_agent": {"agent": "Mozilla/5.0", "platform": "Windows NT 6.1", "resolution": "1024x4069"}}'),
 ('{"id": 2, "StartTime": "2020-01-05 12:00:00", "Duration": 959, "tags": ["gadgets", "audio"], "user_agent": {"agent": "Safari", "platform": "iOS 14"}}');
 ```

+## Load JSON into a fixed schema

+If your JSON data has a stable set of fields with shallow nesting, you can load it into a table with a fixed schema to simplify queries.
+Missing keys are assigned default values, while extra keys are ignored, making this approach less flexible for changing data.
+This method allows you to query columns directly without additional parsing, making queries faster and easier to write.

 The following code example defines columns that map directly to known keys: